-- Worldwide digital signature and document services market has a forecasted growth of 20% Y/Y reaching \$1.9B by 2023.
-(Source: Technavio) - DocuSign owns 76% of the worldwide digital document market, with their closest competitors Xink (12.6%), Adobe (3.2%), Nitro (2.4%) and SignNow (1.6%) marketshare.
-(Source: Datanyze) - Worldwide virtual data room market was \$1.6B in FY22 forecasted to approach \$4.3B by 2028 (Source: imarc) - Worldwide OTT content market revenues hit \$1.6B in FY22 while losing 25-30% of revenues to content piracy (Source: Deloitte) - Worldwide automated content recognition market hit \$4.6B in FY22 and is forecasted to reach \$7.6B by 2026.
-(Source: Mordor)
+- Worldwide digital signature and document services market has a forecasted growth of 34% Y/Y that reached \$5.2B in 2023.
+(Source: PrecedenceResearch) - DocuSign owns 56% of the worldwide digital document market, with their closest competitors Adobe (12.4%), SmartWaiver (9.9%), SignRequest (7.7%), HelloSign (3.6%), SignNow (2.7%), Nitro (2.4%) and a variety of others that represent the remaining 5.3% of total market share.
+(Source: 6Sense) - Worldwide virtual data room (VDR) market was \$2.2B in FY23 forecasted to approach \$7B by 2030 (Source: imarcgroup) - Worldwide OTT content market revenues hit \$450B in FY22 while losing an estimated 20% of revenues to content piracy (Source: Deloitte) - Worldwide automated content recognition market hit \$4.3B in FY23 and is forecasted to reach \$15.7B by 2026.
+(Source: BusinessResearch)

 Potential new applications for Cloud-DPS technology include audio/audience monitoring marks, content integrity, content protection, forensics, reverse-image search, user tracing and most recently package identification, tracking and monitoring.
 One example is the recent 'HolyGrail' pilot project sponsored by the World Wildlife Fund, which is targeting businesses, government, individuals and industry for application of digital watermarks on post-consumer packaging for eco-friendly, Smart-City recycling of the high-volume plastic waste.
 The underlying digital watermark technology in Cloud-DPS could also be a potential candidate for the Digital Watermarks Initiative that strives for No Plastics In Nature by 2030 and supports seventeen (17) of the United Nations Sustainable Development Goals (SDG's).
-To-date, there are over 80+ participants in the HolyGrail2.0 project striving for viability.
+To-date, there are over 80+ participants in the HolyGrail2.0 project striving for viability, with Digimarc taking the lead with an announcement in late 2023 of an initial deployment throughout France in 2024.